ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 The token hash of an access token is computed as follows.

-1. The AS considers the content of the 'access_token' parameter in the AS-to-Client response (see {{Section 5.8.2 of RFC9200}}), where the Access Token was included and provided to the requesting Client.
+1. The AS considers the content of the 'access_token' parameter in the AS-to-Client response (see {{Section 5.8.2 of RFC9200}}), where the access token was included and provided to the requesting Client.

 2. The AS defines HASH_INPUT as follows.

    * If the content of the 'access_token' parameter from step 1 is a CBOR byte string, then HASH_INPUT takes the binary serialization of that CBOR byte string.
-This is the case where CBOR was used to transport the Access Token (as a CWT or JWT).
+This is the case where CBOR was used to transport the access token (as a CWT or JWT).

       With reference to the example in {{fig-as-response-cbor}}, and assuming the string's length in bytes to be 119 (i.e., 0x77 in hexadecimal), then HASH_INPUT takes the bytes \{0x58 0x77 0xd0 0x83 0x44 0xa1 ...\}, i.e., the raw content of the 'access_token' parameter.

    * If the content of the 'access_token' parameter from step 1 is a text string, then HASH_INPUT takes the binary serialization of that text string.
-This is the case where JSON was used to transport the Access Token (as a CWT or JWT).
+This is the case where JSON was used to transport the access token (as a CWT or JWT).

       With reference to the example in {{fig-as-response-json}}, HASH_INPUT is the binary serialization of "2YotnFZFEjr1zCsicMWpAA", i.e., of the raw content of the 'access_token' parameter.